pdabrowski1989/AddApp/README.md

-I know that i coudl do it much more simple but i wanted to show technologies that im using buildging 90% of my comercial apps (angular, webpack, karma and more :))
+I know that i could do it much more simple but so I wanted to show my use of technologies that im using building 90% of my commercial apps (angular, webpack, karma and more :))